MateuszWen/MonitoringDeploy/README.md

 # Monitoring Deploy

-Code contains GitHub Action and Ansible pipelines to configure remote server.
+The code contains GitHub Action pipelines to deploy and then configure Grafana and Prometheus on the remote server.
+Server deployment has been conducted using Terraform, while Ansible has been used to configuration deployment.

+## Terraform code
+In terraform directory are:
+ - main.tf,
+ - backend.tfvars,
+ - variables.tf,
+ - output.tf.

 ## Ansible code
 It consists of: